PRBonn/3DiSS/README.md

 `python diff_train.py --vae_weights experiments/VAE/default/version_0/checkpoint/VAE_epoch\=49.ckpt`

-By default, the diffusion training is set to be trained as an unconditional DDPM.
+By default, the diffusion training is set to be trained as an unconditional DDPM and with the configuration used in the paper, with 8 NVIDIA A40 GPUs.
+In case you want to change the configuration you can change the file `config/diff.yaml`.

 For the LiDAR scan conditioning training you can run:

-`python diff_train.py --vae_weights experiments/VAE/default/version_0/checkpoint/VAE_epoch\=49.ckpt --config config/diff_cond_config.yaml --condition single_scan`
+`python diff_train.py --vae_weights VAE_CKPT --config config/diff_cond_config.yaml --condition single_scan`

 Which will train the model conditioned to the dataset LiDAR point clouds.